MickaelBergem/http-monitoring-hitmeter/README.md

 # HTTP log monitoring console program

+## Installation

+    virtualenv venv --python=python3
+    source venv/bin/activate
+    pip install -r requirements.txt

+## Usage

+To run commands, you will need to activate the virtual environment with

+    source venv/bin/activate

+Then you can run the program :

+    python3 monitoring.py

+## Running the tests

+    py.test tests.py

+Or to get the coverage :

+    pip install coverage
+    coverage run --source='.' -m py.test tests.py && coverage report -m

+## Initial instructions

 Create a simple console program that monitors HTTP traffic on your machine:

 * Consume an actively written-to w3c-formatted HTTP access log